1 2 3 4 5 6 7 8 9

 8. Superpower

 Vitality & Reframing – Nobody bounces back like a Seven.
 Their gift is helping others see the light in dark places and reminding people of possibility even in hard moments.
-They can reframe almost anything into something inspiring—and they believe it.
+They can reframe almost anything into something inspiring, and they believe it.
+Their vitality is magnetic, an aliveness that energizes everyone around them.
+Sevens don’t just live life; they light it up, often reminding others how much joy and possibility still exist, even in the mundane.

 9. Common Challenges